 Total Schooling: 8 years

-An optometrist is the community's primary eye care provider.
+An optometrist is the community’s primary eye care provider.
 We are eye doctors who obtain a Doctor of Optometry (OD) degree.
 Optometrists not only prescribe glasses and contacts, but we also diagnose and manage eye diseases and infections.
 Optometrists work closely with both opticians and ophthalmologists to give patients the best eye care possible.
-If you are having trouble seeing, if you have visual or medical concerns about your eyes, or if you are interested in any type of eye surgery, call our doctors of optometry at 403-526-2020.
+If you are having trouble seeing, if you have visual or medical concerns about your eyes, or if you are interested in any type of eye surgery, call our doctors of optometry.